 Any unemployment benefits through the end of the program are still eligible for the extra $300, even if you are paid later.

 For weeks of unemployment between March 29 and July 25, 2020, we were paying $600 in federal unemployment compensation on top of your current weekly benefit amount.

 Note: Pandemic Additional Compensation, also known as Federal Pandemic Unemployment Compensation (FPUC), is a taxable income and is reported to the IRS.

 Mixed Earner Unemployment Compensation

-MEUC payments are retroactive to December 27, 2020, and claimants can receive up to a total of 36 weeks of payments.
+MEUC payments are retroactive to December 27, 2020, and claimants could receive up to a total of 36 weeks of payments through September 4, 2021.

 To receive MEUC benefits, you must:

 - Be eligible for benefits on a: